jodersky/akka-serial/README.md

  1. compiling scala sources (as in a regular project)
  2. compiling native sources

-As any java project, the first part results in a platform independant artifact.
+As any java or scala project, the first part results in a platform independant artifact.
 However, the second part yields a binary that may only be used on systems resembling the platform for which it was compiled.
 Nevertheless, to provide multiplatform support, flow produces a "fat executable", a jar containing native binaries compiled for different flavours of operating system and architecture combinations.
 During runtime, a matching native binary is selected and loaded.
 To understand how flow can achieve such a mix, it is helpful to look at the project's directory layout.

     flow
+    ├── documentation
     ├── flow-binaries
     ├── flow-main
     ├── flow-native